This page shows publications that are most reflective of our interests. For a complete list, please see Meren’s Google Scholar page.

 Microbiome characterization by high-throughput transfer RNA sequencing and modification analysis

-- First application of tRNA sequencing to microbiomes (peer reviews and responses).
+- The first application of tRNA sequencing to environmental microbiomes (peer reviews and responses).

-- tRNA-seq distinguishes high-fat- and low-fat-fed mice in a comparable fashion to 16S rRNA gene amplicons, reveals taxon- and diet-dependent variations in tRNA modifications, and provides in situ insights into tRNA gene expression dynamics and post-transcriptional modifications.
+- Reveals taxon- and diet-dependent variations in tRNA modifications, and provides first in situ insights into 'metaepitranscriptomics' through tRNA gene expression dynamics and post-transcriptional modifications.

-- tRNA-seq distinguishes high-fat- and low-fat-fed mice in a comparable fashion to 16S rRNA gene amplicons, reveals taxon- and diet-dependent variations in tRNA modifications, and provides in situ insights into tRNA gene expression dynamics and post-transcriptional modifications.
+- Reveals taxon- and diet-dependent variations in tRNA modifications, and provides first in situ insights into 'metaepitranscriptomics' through tRNA gene expression dynamics and post-transcriptional modifications.

 Nitrogen-fixing populations of Planctomycetes and Proteobacteria are abundant in surface ocean metagenomes